cheahengsoon/azure.owasp/README.md

-﻿# OWASP Security wit Azure
+﻿# OWASP Security with Azure

 Are you responsible for web applications?
 Are you familiar with OWASP and the OWASP Top 10 Vulnerabilities?